 If the fractured toe bones are not in unstable, good alignment, extends into a joint surface, or the bone is exposed through the skin, surgical repair is indicated to prevent long term arthritis or infection in the case of an open fracture.
 In most cases a pin will be used to hold fracture in place, and will be removed in the doctor’s office in 4-6 weeks.
 After surgery, immobilization in a flat bottom shoe/boot is required for 4-6 weeks.
 If surgery is not performed, long term pain can occur, as well as frequent use of four letter words with every painful step.

-The moral of the story is that most toe injuries heal with immobilization and rest if treated early.
-In order to prevent long term pain and disability, get your foot checked soon by a podiatrist.
+The moral of the story is that most toe injuries heal with immobilization and rest, if treated early.
+In order to prevent long term pain and disability, request an appointment to get your toes checked out!